Allenice/grunt-html-template/README.md

 # grunt-html-template

 > Html builder use swig template.
-You can use swig tempalte feature to generate html page.
+You can use swig template feature to generate html page.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`